-By Stephen Anderson.
-Last updated 18th May 2022.
+By Mark Clause.
+Last Updated 4th August 2022.
 In this guide, we hope to illustrate the process of making a compensation claim for a broken back and slipped disc.
 There are many ways these injuries could happen.
 And it is important to note that not all injuries will qualify for compensation.
 However, if you have suffered harm because those who have a duty of care to protect your safety failed you could be eligible to pursue a personal injury claim for compensation.

 If you’re wondering how much compensation you could claim if you slipped at work and hurt your back as a result of negligence, then this guide could help you.
 Alternatively, if you’ve suffered a back injury in a public or in a road traffic accident and it was caused by another party’s negligence, this guide also highlights what action you could take in those scenarios as well.